 Emergency Room medical mistakes are different from other medical malpractice areas.
 An emergency room is a chaotic, quickly paced environment by nature.
 This means that the margin of error may be higher than in a typical medical environment.

 There are a few common types of emergency room malpractice.
 A diagnostic error occurs when an emergency room physician fails to diagnose a life-threatening condition such as stroke, heart attack, internal bleeding, appendicitis, or pulmonary embolism.
-Each of these diagnoses in a medical environment when due diligence is performed. <- Please rewrite does not make sense.
+Each of these diagnoses should be handled in a medical environment when due diligence is performed.
 If a physician fails to diagnose or misdiagnoses a patient with these conditions, it may indicate negligence on their part.

 Lack of proper treatment by trained personnel is another common type of ER malpractice.
 Lack of proper treatment can include failing to stabilize a patient’s neck or spinal injury, failure to secure a patient properly in a bed, failure to treat wounds properly, or failure to provide necessary medication after treatment is received.